 There used to be a time of simplicity – an era of no notifications, vibrating phones, or social media pings- when things were done one at a time.

 Today is the age of hyper tasking.
-There is something trying to take our attention every step of the way- during waking, sleeping, driving, playing, and working hours.
-The implication- take it as a given that people will frequently lose focus.
-Translating this into what it means for presenters- People will have no patience for presentations that don’t hit the sweet spot right away.
-Boring, long, roundabout, data-heavy, overbearing presentations will turn off your audience to the presentation and to you as a presenter.
+Something is trying to take our attention every step of the way- during waking, sleeping, driving, and working hours.
+The implication- take it as a given that people will lose focus.
+Translating this into what it means for presenters- People will have no patience for presentations that don’t hit the sweet spot.
+Boring, long, roundabout, data-heavy presentations will turn off your audience to the presentation and you as a presenter.

-On the other hand, people can be persuaded to pay attention and buy your ideas via effective, visual presentations.
-While there are no set rules for giving PowerPoint presentations that will win the day in every situation, there are guiding principles that seem to apply universally.
+On the other hand, people can be persuaded to pay attention and buy your ideas via effective visual presentations.
+While there are no set rules for giving PowerPoint presentations that will win the day in every situation, there are Powerpoint design ideas that apply universally.

 Consider Using A Minimalistic Presentation Theme

 A presentation strategy that effectively conveys your point to your audience is being minimalist.
 Using a simple presentation theme, you draw the audience’s attention to the bare minimum they need to focus on.
-There won’t be any obtrusive photos, designs, or graphics because you’re keeping things barebones.
+There won’t be any obtrusive photos, design in PowerPoint presentations, or graphics because you’re keeping things barebones.

 Make Your Presentation Simple To View

-Large fonts, with clear contrast, smart use of bolding (lose the italics unless you are writing Latin in your presentation- there is almost never a good reason to italicize your fonts).
-Always pick the right font family such as Arial and Helvetica that have legible typefaces to help your audience can read from a distance on any screen size.
+Large fonts, with clear contrast, intelligent use of bolding (lose the italics unless you are writing Latin in your presentation- there is rarely a good reason to italicize your fonts).
+Always pick a suitable font family, such as Arial and Helvetica, that has legible typefaces to help your audience can read from a distance on any screen size.
 Learn more which are the best fonts for presentations.

 Statistics Support It More

 Using data is a powerful way to strengthen your argument while outlining an issue or explaining an ongoing scenario.
-Many presentations include statistics and data yet forget to ask the so what question or worse do not focus on the numbers that really matter.
+Many presentations include statistics and data, yet we must remember to ask the so what question or, worse, not focus on the numbers that matter.

 Make statistics simple to understand when distributing them.
-Use the right table, number, infographic, or chart for the right purpose.
+Use the correct table, number, PowerPoint infographic, or chart for the proper purpose.
 For example, Tables are ideal for comparing a small number of statistics, but a bar chart or combo chart can make it easy to work with complex information.

 SlideUpLift.com has several examples and templates of the right formats and tools to use when presenting data.

-Questions and a highly interactive dialog is the hallmark of a great presentation.
-Smart presenters prompt their audience with questions and encourage a two-way discussion without losing focus on their core presentation content.
+Questions and a highly interactive dialog is the hallmark of an excellent presentation.
+Innovative presenters prompt their audience with question and answer slides and encourage a two-way discussion while maintaining focus on their core presentation content.

-There are of course many ways to do this: formal, informal, batched to the end versus sprinkled throughout.
-The method you pick may be dependent our the context and your personal style.
-The important part is to ensure that the audience actively engages and participates in your session and you not only demonstrate receptivity to it but also encourage them to do so.
+There are, of course, many ways to do this: formal, informal, batched to the end versus sprinkled throughout.
+The method you pick may depend on the context and your style.
+The important part is to ensure that the audience actively engages and participates in your session.
+You demonstrate receptivity to it and encourage them to do so.

 Use Color Without Fear

-If you want your presentation to stand out, do not be afraid to use color.
+One of the most useful Powerpoint slide design ideas is to be bold and use color.
 You should consider employing colors if you’re wondering how to make your PowerPoint presentation appealing.
-It would not be an overstatement to say that colors can change the way you and your presentation are perceived.
+It would not be an overstatement to say that colors can change how you and your presentation are perceived.

-Although colors can make your slides more visually appealing, they can also turn viewers away if they are not properly blended or are too vivid.
+Although colors can make your slides more visually appealing, they can also turn viewers away if they need to be correctly blended or are too vivid.
 Please ensure the colors are pleasing to the eye; neither should they be very bright nor overly muted.
 Know more about the best colors for presentations.

 Include Videos That Are Relevant to the Speech

 Even if not everyone in your audience prefers videos to still images, some of them will.
-Videos give your debate life and can become incredibly interesting if they are completely relevant to the subject.
+Videos give your debate life and can become incredibly interesting if they are relevant to the subject.
 Animations occasionally function perfectly.
-If you’re unsure, look at some animated PowerPoint templates examples.
+Look at some animated PowerPoint template examples.

 When you send pre-reads, you are communicating your respect to your audience.
-People value pre-reads for a variety of reasons- some adore having the ability to be in the know and avoid surprises, some like taking printouts and having their questions ready while you present your slides, and some just like the respect endowed to them to send the material in advance and appreciate your readiness and punctuality.
+People value pre-reads for various reasons- some adore having the ability to be in the know and avoid surprises, and some like taking printouts and having their questions ready.
+At the same time, you present your slides, and some just like the respect endowed to them to send the material in advance and appreciate your readiness and punctuality.

 So send the pre-reads.
 If you want certain parts to remain in suspense until the time of the presentation, send background material- anything that helps your audience prepare well for your presentation.
-You can read the blog to know how to convert google slides into pdf.
+You can read the blog to learn how to print handouts in powerpoint.

 Keep Your Speech to No More Than 20 Minutes